 Please complete and send electronically to: email@example.com

-The initial focus of this organization will be to serve as an intervener in key proceedings at the Hawaii Public Utilities Commission, including the DER and Demand Response (DR) proceedings, as well as to monitor and engage in relevant legislative opportunities, including the potential for a state-level storage tax credit.
+DERC’s current policy focus is to serve as an intervener in key proceedings at the Hawaii Public Utilities Commission, including the DER docket, the Demand Response docket, and the Grid Modernization Application.
 Key issues within those and related proceedings include interconnection, tariff design/economic incentives, DER deployment and valuation, and grid planning.
 DERC also works actively at the Hawaii State Legislature, and monitors and engages in relevant legislative opportunities, including clean energy rebates and tax credits, interconnection standards, and performance based rate-making.

 DERC’s Steering Committee oversees the organization’s strategic direction and policy guidance.
 The Steering Committee is comprised of representatives from companies (i) contributing at the appropriate level, (ii) are in the DER, DR, and/or SG markets, and (iii) have agreed to the organization’s Mission Statement & Statement of Principles.
 After the initial founding, companies applying to join the Steering Committee must be reviewed and receive unanimous approval from the existing Steering Committee.

-The Association will provide services through the Executive Director, administrative staff as may be hired, contracted consultants, and volunteer support provided by or through contributing companies.
+The Association provides services through the Executive Director, administrative staff as may be hired, contracted consultants, and volunteer support provided by or through contributing companies.